hamzaomer11/Part-0/Exercise_0.5.md

 server-->>browser: Return the notes as JSON data.
 HTTP Status Code - 200 deactivate server

-Note right of browser: The server returns the webpage, Javascript code & the existing notes.
+Note right of browser: The server returns the webpage, Javascript code, the css sheet & the existing notes.